thecloudxpert/emea-uk-aria-auto-exp-day/module-4/m4-full-lab-guide.md

 1. Select the **Design** tab.
 2. Click **Cloud Templates** (if not already there).
-3. Click on the Agnostic Cloud Template you created in **Module 3** to open it in the Cloud Template Design Canvas.
+3. Click on the Cloud Template you created in **Module 3** to open it in the Cloud Template Design Canvas.
-4. On the Cloud Template Design Canvas, click **VERSION**.
+4. On the Cloud Template Design Canvas screen, click **VERSION**.
 5. On the **Creating Version** screen:
     * At the **Version** textbox, type `1.0`.
     * At the **Description** text field, type `Cloud Agnostic Cloud Template - Single Machine`.
     * At the **Change Log** text field, type `initial template version`.

-> _**Note:** It is a good practice to use numbers for version._
+> _**Note:** Whilst alphanumeric characters are supported, it is considered a good practice to use numbers for version._

-> _**Note:** You can release this version to the Service Broker Catalog from version creation window as well.
+> _**Note:** We could release this version to the Service Broker Catalog from version creation dialog as well.
 We'll cover more on that topic shortly._

 6. Click **CREATE**.

-We have now created the first version of our Cloud Template!
+We have now created a new version of our Cloud Template!

 7. Click **VERSION HISTORY** to see the version history of a Cloud Template.